5 Analysis of Variance (ANOVA) and Moderation

 In addition to between-groups variance, we have to take into account the variance of outcome scores within groups (within-groups variance).
 Within-groups variance is related to the fact that we may obtain different group means even if we draw random samples from populations with the same means.
 The ratio of between-groups variance over within-groups variance gives us the F test statistic, which has an F distribution.

 Differences in average outcome scores for groups on one independent variable (usually called factor in analysis of variance) are called a main effect.
 A main effect represents an overall or average effect of a factor.
-If we have only one factor in our model, for instance, the endorser of the fund-raiser, we apply a one-way analysis of variance.
+If we have only one factor in our model, for instance, the language used in a vaccination campaign, we apply a one-way analysis of variance.
 With two factors, we have a two-way analysis of variance, and so on.

+In our example, we are interested in a second independent variable, namely health literacy.
 With two or more factors, we can have interaction effects in addition to main effects.
 An interaction effect is the joint effect of two or more factors on the dependent variable.
 An interaction effect is best understood as different effects of one factor across different groups on another factor.
-For example, Clooney may increase willingness to donate among females but Jolie works best for males.
+For example, autonomy supportive language may increase vaccine acceptance for people with high health literacy but controlling language might work best for people with low health literacy.

 The phenomenon that a variable can have different effects for different groups on another variable is called moderation.
 We usually think of one factor as the predictor (or independent variable) and the other factor as the moderator.
-The moderator (e.g., sex) changes the effect of the predictor (e.g., celebrity endorser) on the dependent variable (e.g., willingness to donate).
+The moderator (e.g., health literacy) changes the effect of the predictor (e.g., campaign style) on the dependent variable (e.g., vaccine acceptance).

 5.1 Different Means for Three or More Groups

-In statistical terminology, we have a categorical independent (or predictor) variable and a numerical dependent variable.
+In statistical terminology, we have a categorical independent variable (or: factor) and a numerical dependent variable.
 In experiments, we usually have a very limited set of treatment levels, so our independent variable is categorical.
-For nuanced results, we usually want to have a numeric dependent variable.
 Analysis of variance was developed for this kind of data (Fisher 1919), so it is widely used in the context of experiments.

 5.1.1 Mean differences as effects

-Figure 5.2 shows the willingness to donate scores for twelve participants in our experiment.
-Four participants saw Clooney, four saw Jolie, and four did not see a celebrity endorser in the video that they watched.
+Figure 5.1 shows the vaccine acceptance scores for twelve participants in our experiment.
+Four participants saw a campaign with autonomy supportive language, four saw a campaign with contolling language, and four saw a campaign with neutral language.

 A group’s average score on the dependent variable represents the group’s score level.
-The group averages in Figure 5.2 tell us for which celebrity the average willingness to donate is higher and for which situation it is lower.
+The group averages in Figure 5.1 tell us for which campaign style the average vaccine acceptance is higher and for which campaign style it is lower.

-Random assignment of test participants to experimental groups (e.g., which video is shown) creates groups that are in principle equal on all imaginable characteristics except the experimental treatment(s) administered by the researcher.
-Participants who see Clooney should have more or less the same average age, knowledge, and so on as participants who see Jolie or no celebrity.
+Random assignment of participants to experimental groups (here: which campaign is shown) creates groups that are, in theory, equal on all imaginable characteristics except the experimental treatment(s) administered by the researcher.
+Participants who saw a campaign with autonomy supportive language should have more or less the same average age, knowledge, and so on as participants who saw a campaign with controlling or neutral language.
 After all, each experimental group is just a random sample of participants.

 If random assignment was done successfully, differences between group means can only be caused by the experimental treatment (we will discuss this in more detail in Chapter 8).
 Mean differences are said to represent the effect of experimental treatment in analysis of variance.